 Review by Ian Keogh

-This extremely schizophrenic collection presents two ABC Warriors series separated by a decade, one profoundly unsatisfying, the other other a surprising and welcome return to form.
+This extremely varied collection presents two ABC Warriors series separated by a decade, one profoundly unsatisfying, the other other a surprising and welcome return to form.

 What was originally presented as The Third Element should in theory work, and it takes knowledge of background events revealed by series co-creator Pat Mills and others to fully realise why it doesn’t.
 Produced in 1999, a fair gap on from the previous Hellbringer, it discards all plots about the team as adherents of Khaos, and returns them without explanation to being troubleshooters on Mars as in The Meknificent Seven or Mek Files 01.
 This isn’t the only inexplicable event.
 One ABC Warrior dies and is resurrected without explanation, while Mongrol, essentially the Hulk of the team, suddenly has erudite speech patterns.
 Other examples can be found.
 The stories have some interesting ideas and some interesting artists, but never sparkle even when infused with creative ideas.
 The explanation as provided in Mills’ own memoirs and David Bishop’s Thrill Power Overload is that Mills resented what he perceived as heavy-handed editorial interference.
 Having already found it difficult preparing a run of ABC Warriors to match the styles of different artists, doing so while seething with anger removed any enthusiasm for the task.
 This is the contractual obligation series.